rakshitdogra/GetLocationUsingIP/README.md

 # GetLocationUsingIP
-This codes provides the location of the device using IP address.
+This code provides the estimated location and many other details of the device using IP address.